-China's Hubei reports no new coronavirus cases outside Wuhan
+China's Hubei reports no new coronavirus cases outside city of Wuhan

 Hubei reported 29 new deaths, while in Wuhan, 23 people died.

-Reporting by Ryan Woo and Huizhong Wu; Additional reporting by Beijing Newsroom and Andrew Galbraith; Writing by Engen Tham; Editing by Christian Schmollinger, Raju Gopalakrishnan, William Maclean
+Reporting by Ryan Woo and Huizhong Wu; Additional reporting by Beijing Newsroom, Andrew Galbraith, Brenda Goh, Stella Qiu and Hallie Gu; Writing by Engen Tham; Editing by William Maclean and Kevin Liffey